valhalla/valhalla/README.md

 ## Documentation

 Documentation is stored in the `docs/` folder in this GitHub repository.
-It can be viewed at [valhalla.readthedocs.io](https://valhalla.readthedocs.io/).
+It can be viewed at [valhalla.github.io/valhalla](https://valhalla.github.io/valhalla).

 ## Installation

 To run Valhalla locally or your own server, we recommend using our Docker image.
 Checkout the `run-*` docker containers here: https://hub.docker.com/r/valhalla/valhalla/tags.
 Also, there's a [community Docker image](https://github.com/gis-ops/docker-valhalla) with more "magic" than the native one.

-If you want to build Valhalla from source, follow the [documentation](docs/building.md).
+If you want to build Valhalla from source, follow the [documentation](https://valhalla.github.io/valhalla/building/).

-For more information on binaries, see [Command Line Tools](#command-line-tools) section below and the [docs](docs).
+For more information on binaries, see [Command Line Tools](#command-line-tools) section below and the [docs](https://valhalla.github.io/valhalla).

 ## Contributing

 We :heart: contributions to Valhalla.
 They could be non-technical, e.g. translations into other languages via [Transifex](https://www.transifex.com/valhalla/valhalla-phrases/locales-en-us-json--transifex/) or documentation improvements, or technical ones like bug fixes or feature implementations.
 It's important to open an issue before setting out to work on a PR.

-Ideally, get familiar with our [Contribution guidelines](./CONTRIBUTING.md) first.
+Ideally, get familiar with our [Contribution guidelines](https://github.com/valhalla/valhalla/blob/master/CONTRIBUTING.md) first.

 ## Benchmarks